GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that there is no algorithm for examining a program and determining whether or not it is fatally infected with an endless loop.
-Moreover, it’s not that no one has yet discovered such an algorithm; rather, no such algorithm is possible.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Danny Hillis*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts